 So you’ve decided to dive into the world of electric skateboarding.
 Congratulations!
 A life of shredding up hills and carving effortlessly through city streets awaits you.
 There’s just one problem; which electric skateboard is right for you?
 This comprehensive guide can help you find the perfect match.

-Step 1: Choosing the right deck for your electric skateboard
+Step 1: Choosing the right deck

 Before you start doing any research, you need to know what kind of deck you want to be riding on.
 The "deck" refers to the board without the trucks, wheels, battery or motors (only what you stand on).
 The two most important aspects of selecting the right deck that you should focus on are: